miketaylr/Speed-Dial-extension-boilerplate/README.md

 ### License

 Please change the `<license>` element in `config.xml` to whatever makes the most sense for your project.
-As a default, it is set to MIT.
+As a default, it is set to Apache 2.0.

 ### options.html